-Celebrating 30 years of independent publishing, Lynne Rienner Publishers is known for its cutting-edge, high-quality scholarly books, textbooks, and journals in politics, the social sciences, and the humanities.
+Celebrating 31 years of independent publishing, Lynne Rienner Publishers is known for its cutting-edge, high-quality scholarly books, textbooks, and journals in politics, the social sciences, and the humanities.

-Focus on the Middle East . . .
+Spotlight on Iran . . .

-Raymond A. Hinnebusch and Anoushiravan Ehteshami, editors
+Raymond Hinnebusch and Anoushiravan Ehteshami, editors

 This new edition of The Foreign Policies of Middle East States reflects the momentous events and shifting dynamics that have occurred in the region in the nearly fifteen years since the first edition was published.
 Working within a common analytical framework, the authors offer a theoretically grounded, systematic examination of the foreign policies of eleven states.
 More >